CesarRoldan99/CE888_CesarRoldan/Assignment2/README.txt

   VGG_Model:
     This code corresponds to the load, split, and augment of the data, and the train, validation and test process of the pretrained model.

+  VGG20_Model:
+    This zip file contains three files needed for loading and using the model.
+Download this file to be able to load the model in your own computer.